 Thrive use gardening to bring about positive changes in the lives of people whose lives have been touched by disability, providing programmes of social and therapeutic horticulture directly and offering training and consultancy to other health, social care and educational organisations.
 In 2008, Thrive carried out a study into the benefits of horticultural therapy for people with young onset dementia, and they also run training and projects to promote gardening activities for people living with dementia, their families and carers.

 We made a grant from funds raised in 2016 to enable Thrive to deliver a 2-day specialist training course in using gardens and gardening to support people with dementia.
-They will be running this course again with this repeat donation.
+They had planned to run this course again for 12 -16 activity co-ordinators in May 2020, but the course has been postponed until it can safely take place in person; face-to-face sessions will be much more effective given the hands-on nature of the course.

 Charity Reg: 1183575